 Adrian Bell began writing fishing articles in 1986.
 He is currently a column writer for New Zealand Rod and Rifle and was a regular contributor to New Zealand Fisherman and New Zealand Fishing News for a number of years.
 Monday to Friday he teaches English at a school in Rangiora and History via video conference to outlying schools.

-Born on the West Coast and a descendant of a Pioneer farmer who swam cattle ashore at Waiarapa Bay in 1840, Adrian loves the outdoors, blending a love of fishing and photography.
+Born on the West Coast and a descendant of a Pioneer farmer who swam cattle ashore at Wairarapa Bay in 1840, Adrian loves the outdoors, blending a love of fishing and photography.
 ‘Operating out of the environment’ is what causes his blood to flow.
-Place him to long inside a structure with ninety degree angles and he develops ‘cabin fever’.
+Place him too long inside a structure with ninety-degree angles and he develops ‘cabin fever’.